MoT: Modularization-of-Thought Prompting for Effective Code Generation: Evaluation

-Compared with existing methods, MoT (as shown in Figure \ref{fig:time_comparison}) has the lowest time cost, with an average generation time of 5 seconds, while CodeCoT takes 13 seconds, SCoT takes 9 seconds, and Self-planning takes 6 seconds.
+Although MoT involves multiple generation steps, its intermediate outputs remain short and structured because the MLR graph follows a fixed three-level hierarchy and uses a predefined node-level reasoning schema.
+Moreover, the shortcut policy stops unnecessary expansion and compresses the reasoning for simple subtasks.
+Therefore, MoT can generate fewer output tokens than reasoning-oriented baselines such as CoT, Self-Planning, SCoT, and CodeCoT, which tend to generate longer free-form intermediate outputs.

+As shown in Figure~\ref{fig:time_comparison}, MoT remains efficient, with an average generation time of 5 seconds.
+Although few-shot is faster (3 seconds), it delivers much weaker generation performance.
+MoT is also faster than Self-Planning, SCoT, and CodeCoT, which take 6, 9, and 13 seconds, respectively.
 Unlike techniques such as CodeCoT, MoT does not require generating test cases, executing code, or iterative generation.
 Reducing unnecessary steps leads to a more efficient process, enabling MoT to achieve improved performance without compromising effectiveness.